STOP Bad Therapy: Myths About Microaggressions

 A Racist Approach

 Some might argue that every good scientist should advance theories, and shouldn't we test them to find out if they are true?
 Couldn't we argue that Lilienfeld was just advancing sound theories to strengthen the field?
-The answer is no, because all of his theories pathologized victims or color or denigrated the knowlege of scholars of color.
+The answer is no, because all of his theories pathologized victims or color or denigrated the knowledge of scholars of color.
 If we looked at only one of his ideas in isolation, or if even a few of his ideas were non-pathologizing, one might argue that his was not a racist agenda.
 However, we can see a clear and consistent pattern of racism in his whole approach to the issue.
 Not one of his theories fell on the side of honoring the lived-experience or science of people of color.
 As such, we can safely conclude this was a racist research agenda.

 That being said, in some ways his work did strengthen the field.
 Because psychology was eager to embrace his theories without proof, many angry researchers of color were forced to do more research to prove him wrong.
 As such, we can put his notions to bed more soundly than ever before.